 - centered on the use of medicinal plants, nutrition, and exercise to support optimal health

 We work in partnership with allied practitioners and healthcare providers, provide a mentorship structure for practicing herbalists, and serve as a community resource for gathering and dispensing medicinal herbs.

 WHO WE ARE

 Guido is a professional member of the American Herbalists Guild (AHG) and has founded several organizations including Sage Mountain Free Herbal Clinic, and the Vermont Center for Integrative Herbalism (VCIH).
 He has 15 years experience in clinical practice and brings an active client base to the clinic which represents over 75% of start-up volume.
-Kate is a clinically-trained community herbalist and lecturer at the University of Vermont through Environmental Studies and Integrative Health programs.
+Katherine is a clinically-trained community herbalist and lecturer at the University of Vermont through Environmental Studies and Integrative Health programs.
 She is co-founder of Spoonful Herbals and organizes medicinal plant gleaning events (“Herb Mobs”) on area organic farms and public green spaces.
 She has 10 years experience in collaborative leadership, shared governance, project management, and partnership development, including serving on the boards of VCIH and the Vermont Herb Growers Cooperative.
-Kate and Guido are joined by Julie Mitchell MS, Lani Courtney, Sue Staley, and Emma Merritt as core clinical practitioners.
+Katherine and Guido are joined by Julie Mitchell MS, Lani Courtney, Sue Staley, and Emma Merritt as core clinical practitioners.

 WHY WE DO IT